-Dr. Ben D. Sawyer, presently a Postdoctoral Associate at MIT’s AgeLab, is fascinated by successes and failures of attention in human-machine systems.
-His driving distraction evaluation of Google Glass has been covered by media outlets including Forbes, Reuters, Fast Company, and The BBC.
-The press has also covered his work using virtual reality to investigate Déjà vu.
+Dr. Ben D. Sawyer is a Postdoctoral Associate at MIT’s AgeLab, and also provides Human Factors consulting.
+He studies successes and failures of attention in human-machine systems, especially in the contexts of surface transportation and cybersecurity.
+His driving distraction evaluation of Google Glass has been covered by Forbes, Reuters, Fast Company, and The BBC.

 If you would like to get in touch, please do so at the email in my CV.